danielbodnar/awesome-stars/BY-LANG.md

 - [OCA/web](https://github.com/OCA/web) - Odoo web client UI related addons
 - [koodo-reader/koodo-reader](https://github.com/koodo-reader/koodo-reader) - A modern ebook manager and reader with sync and backup capacities for Windows, macOS, Linux and Web
 - [be5invis/Iosevka](https://github.com/be5invis/Iosevka) - Versatile typeface for code, from code.
+- [module-federation/module-federation-examples](https://github.com/module-federation/module-federation-examples) - Implementation examples of module federation , by the creators of module federation
 - [layerJS/layerJS](https://github.com/layerJS/layerJS) - layerJS: Javascript UI composition framework
 - [update/update](https://github.com/update/update) - Update is a new developer framework and CLI for automating updates of any kind in code projects.
 If you know how to use assemble, generate or verb, you'll know how to use update.
 - [remake/remake-framework](https://github.com/remake/remake-framework) - Remake framework used by the Remake CLI to generate new projects